-Example wayfinding signage for bike boulevards.
+Example wayfinding signage for bike boulevards

-One potential obstacle to implementing bike boulevards is the crossing of major roadways.
 Improvements to signal timing and detection, or the provision of enhanced crossing treatments where no signals exist, will make a bike boulevard more appealing to cyclists.
 These enhanced crossings could include raised medians, activated flashing beacons, or even pedestrian hybrid signals.
 It's fairly simple: make the bike boulevard more convenient to use, and more people will use it.